Live à Paris: Critical reception

-AllMusic said that the album "has more of a rock feel than any of Dion's other live or studio albums" and "Dion raises the roof and proves just as adept with harder material as she is with adult contemporary ballads".
-According to them "this good live album from one of the biggest stars of our time serves to showcase her not only as a balladeer, but as a first-rate rock star".
+AllMusic wrote that the album has "more of a rock feel than any of Dion's other live or studio albums" and praised her stage presence.
+The review stated that Dion "raises the roof and proves just as adept with harder material as she is with adult contemporary ballads", concluding that the album "showcases her not only as a balladeer, but as a first‑rate rock star".